Spartronics4915/developers_handbook/java_lessons/5_method_definitions.md

     parameters: `a`, which is a `double`, and `b` which is also a `double`.

 ## Return Keyword
-There's another new peice of syntax here: the `return` keyword.
+There's another new piece of syntax here: the `return` keyword.
 The idea is that when you `return`, the method immediately exits at that point.
 If the return type of your method is `void`, you can just do `return;`.
 If the return type is _not_ `void`, you must return something of the appropriate data type.
 E.g. if